 The longer that you stay, the bigger those bills are going to be.
 Even with a short stay, it can cost thousands and thousands of dollars.
 Thankfully, traditional Medicare helps pay for hospital stays, but a Medigap plan will ensure that you have additional coverage if you end up in the hospital longer than you assume you would be.

 Enrolling in a Medigap Policy

 The next step to getting supplemental coverage is enrolling in the Medigap plan that you choose.
 Luckily, purchasing one of these policies is easier than you may think.
 In fact, it’s as simple as purchasing any insurance policy.

-The first thing that you will need to do is decide which company that you're going to buy the plan from.
-Because the plans are the same from company to company, the only difference is how much you're going to pay in monthly premiums.
-It's vital that you compare several companies before you pick one.
+The first thing that you will need to do is decide which company you’re going to buy the plan from.
+Because the plans are the same from company to company, the only difference is how much you’re going to pay in monthly premiums.
+It’s vital that you compare several companies before you pick one.

 The next thing is to determine when your open enrollment period is.
 This enrollment period is a six-month opportunity that starts the month that you turn 65, and during that time, the insurance company has to accept your application, regardless of your health or any pre-existing conditions that you have.